North Korea test-fires missiles after joint military drills end | The China Post

 Read more: Why Russia, Iran seek deeper ties with North Korea

-Ri’s blistering rhetoric and the missile launches may dim the prospect for an early resumption of nuclear negotiations between the US and North Korea.
+Ri’s blistering rhetoric and the missile launches may dim the prospect of an early resumption of nuclear negotiations between the US and North Korea.

 US-led diplomacy to rid the North of nuclear weapons collapsed after President Trump rejected Kim Jong Un’s demand for widespread sanctions relief in return for partial disarmament steps during their second summit in Vietnam in February.